Aqueminivan/code-for-fun/README.md

-# code-for-fun
-Just stuff written in various languages to test ideas.
+This is just stuff written in various languages to practice and learn.